UgoTricas/Phishing-Email-Detection/README.md

 - Identification of the most influential words for predicting phishing vs safe emails
 - Displaying the top words associated with phishing and safe emails based on their coefficients in the logistic regression model

-### 5. Personal Email Testing

-- Applying the trained logistic regression model to personally received phishing and safe emails to evaluate the model’s real-world performance

 ---

 ## Notebooks